← All Deliverables

 $0

-Anthropic paid media (pre-Sept 2025)
+Anthropic paid media (pre-Sept 2025)10

 $7B

-Anthropic run-rate achieved
+Anthropic run-rate achieved11

-Brand vs. Activation Split
+Brand vs. Activation Investment

 Anthropic